 About Tomorrow’s Achievers

-Tomorrow’s Achievers provides specialist day and residential masterclasses for gifted children in many parts of the country.
+Tomorrow's Achievers provides specialist masterclasses for nearly 1,000 gifted children across the country every year.

-The courses cover a wealth of different topics - science, technology, maths, philosophy, literature and the arts - in ways which involve and challenge the most able students.
+The courses cover a wealth of topics – including science, technology, maths, philosophy, literature and the arts – in ways which engage, stretch and challenge the most able students.
+Over 18,000 children have benefitted from the service since it launched in 1998.

 Equality and Diversity Policy